Man of Steel (film): Development

-The plot of Man of Steel employs a nonlinear narrative, and tells parts of the story in flashbacks.
-During story discussions for The Dark Knight Rises in 2008, David S. Goyer told Christopher Nolan his idea regarding how to present Superman in a modern context.
+During story discussions for The Dark Knight Rises in 2008, David S. Goyer told Nolan his idea regarding how to present Superman in a modern context.
 Impressed with Goyer's concept, Nolan pitched the idea to the studio, who hired Nolan to produce and Goyer to write based on the financial and critical success of The Dark Knight.
 Nolan admired Singer's work on Superman Returns for its connection to Richard Donner's version, stating that "a lot of people have approached Superman in a lot of different ways.
-I only know the way that has worked for us that's what I know how to do", emphasizing the idea that Batman exists in a world where he is the only superhero and a similar approach to the Man of Steel would assure the integrity needed for the film.
-Nolan, however, clarified that the new film would not have any relationship with the previous film series, in which he commented: "Each serves to the internal logic of the story.
+I only know the way that has worked for us that's what I know how to do", emphasizing the idea that Batman exists in a world where he is the only superhero and a similar approach to Superman would assure the integrity needed for the new film.
+Nolan, however, clarified that the film would not have any relationship with the previous Superman film series, in which he commented: "Each serves to the internal logic of the story.
 They have nothing to do with each other".

 Guillermo del Toro, with whom Goyer worked on Blade II, turned down the director's position on the reboot because of his commitment on a film adaptation of At the Mountains of Madness, while Robert Zemeckis was also approached.
-Ben Affleck, Darren Aronofsky, Duncan Jones, Jonathan Liebesman, Matt Reeves (who would direct a Batman reboot), and Tony Scott were considered as potential directors, before Zack Snyder was hired in October 2010.
-Casting began the following November.
+Ben Affleck, Darren Aronofsky, Duncan Jones, Jonathan Liebesman, Matt Reeves (who would later direct a Batman reboot), and Tony Scott were considered as potential directors.

-Robinov spoke to Entertainment Weekly, and allowed a peek over the wall of secrecy surrounding their DC Comics plans: "It's setting the tone for what the movies are going to be like going forward.
+Zack Snyder was hired as director in October 2010, while casting began the following November.
+In the original script Zod was going to be sucked into the Phantom Zone, but Snyder and Goyer felt it was unsatisfying so they asked DC Comics if Superman would kill someone if he didn't have a choice.
+Nolan was against this approach, leading Goyer to come up with the scene with the heat vision and putting people in imminent danger and this convinced Nolan.
+Robinov spoke to Entertainment Weekly and allowed a peek over the wall of secrecy surrounding Warner Bros.'
+DC plans: "It's setting the tone for what the movies are going to be like going forward.
 In that, it's definitely a first step."
 Plans included for the film to contain references to the existence of other superheroes, alluding to the possibility of a further DC Universe, and setting the tone for a shared fictional universe of DC Comics characters on film.
-Snyder confirmed both Booster Gold and Batman references in the film, indicating their presence in the DC shared film universe.
+Snyder confirmed both Booster Gold and Batman references in the film.
 When Zod destroys a satellite, the words "Wayne Enterprises" are scrolled on the satellite.
 Snyder and Nolan considered having Man of Steel share continuity with The Dark Knight trilogy, but ultimately decided against it.
-In the original script Zod was going to getting sucked into the Phantom Zone, but Snyder and Goyer felt it was unsatisfying so they asked DC Comics if Superman would kill someone if he didn't have a choice.
-Nolan was against this approach, leading Goyer to come up with the scene with the heat vision and putting people in imminent danger and this convinced Nolan.